ucsd-cse11-w22/ucsd-cse11-w22.github.io/staff-and-help.md

 **Do I have to participate if I'm on the waitlist?**

-Yes, you're responsible for all the material presented while you're on the waitlist, including any submission deadlines, and your work will be graded as usual.
+Yes, you're responsible for everything as if you're a normally-enrolled student while you're on the waitlist, including any submission deadlines, and your work will be graded as usual.

 **I have a question about enrollments and the waitlist.**